fontsource/fontsource/.github/ISSUE_TEMPLATE/font-request.md

 Ensure it is an Open Source downloadable font.

 **Link to font source**
+Preferably Github, however, main website is also acceptable.

 **Link to font license**
 Accepted licenses are SIL OFL, Apache 2, MIT and Ubuntu Font License 1.0.